CyberMiles/tim-research/scatter_integration/scatter_integration.md

 ## Application
 The following code is a the most simplistic of web applications.
 It is a prototype for research and development into Scatter / CyberMiles interoperability.
 I will be using nodejs (an open source server environment) for this web application.

+### Dependencies
+I created a folder for the project.
+I then downloaded scatter-js (from https://github.com/GetScatter/scatter-js/tree/2.5.1) and web3.js from (https://github.com/ethereum/web3.js/) and stored them both inside a folder called modules (you will see the relative paths which I use in the head->script->src of the HTML file below.

 ### Server container
 I installed a server container using the following command
 ```